 There are other published listings of season attendance by Major League teams, such as each team's Media Guide, Baseballreference.com, and the MLB Stats Reporting Platform, introduced by MLB Advanced Media in 2019.
 Retrosheet.org lists game-by-game home attendance for each team, and for almost all games, going back to the 1890's.
-I researched and found many of those 1890's through 1920's attendance figures which are now listed by retrosheet.org.
+I researched and found many of those 1890's through 1920's attendance figures (19,195 of them, if you're keeping score), which are now listed by retrosheet.org.
 Official attendance began to be listed in box scores in 1939.
-Before then, it was often estimated, if noted at all.
+Before then, it was often estimated by reporters covering games, if noted at all.